andrewBatutin/andrewBatutin.github.io/_drafts/prob_est/prob_est.md

 Before we go forwards let's define some units used to measure the estimate.

-Quite often man-hour/day/month metric is used.
+Quite often staff-hour/day/month metric is used.
 It says how many hours/days/months will take one man to do the job.

 There are a couple of issues I find with that.
 First of all, not everybody is a man.
 Second, it always was a bit misleading for me.
-I always tend to imagine 1 man-day like straight 8 hours coding sprint.
+I always tend to imagine 1 staff-day like straight 8 hours coding sprint.
 Which is obviously unrealistic.
 Programmers don't code 100% of their time.
 Planning, meetings, coffee, frustrations - it all steals our precious workday time.

-So for this article, i'm going to use Average Working Day (AWD) unit of measurement.
+So for this article, I'm going to use Average Working Day (AWD) unit of measurement.

 Think about 1 AWD as the amount of work 1 average developer can accomplish during 1 day that consists of 5 hours of coding and 3 hours of talking to strangers in a closed room.

 Also, we usually don't work alone but in the team.
 And there is an age old issue of scaling the estimation according to the team size.
 See "9 Women Can’t Make a Baby in a Month" and [Brook's law](https://en.wikipedia.org/wiki/Brooks%27s_law) for details.
-But we'll omit those details for sake of simplicity and will just assume that 2 humanoid creatures can accomplish 2 AWD in 1 day, 4 - at 0.5 days, etc...
+But we'll omit those details for the sake of simplicity and will just assume that 2 humanoid creatures can accomplish 2 AWD in 1 day, 4 - at 0.5 days, etc...

 ## Estimate range calculation